jayasava/Retail-Stores-Datawarehouse-Design/README.md

      https://github.com/jayasava/Retail-Stores-Datawarehouse-Design/blob/master/Dimensions/Store/

    ### Promotion Dimension:
-    Promotion Dimension is a Casual Dimension as it(or its attributes) has an impact on operation.
+    Promotion Dimension is a Causal Dimension as it(or its attributes) has an impact on operation.
        It is used to analyze:

        1. Lift - Gain in sales during promotional period (Sales during promotion period - base